 Pain-Free Root Canal Procedure From Plainville, CT Dentist Office

 What is a root canal?
 A root canal procedure is a common endodontic treatment for a severely decayed or infected tooth, in an effort to save it.
 Endodontics is a specialty in dentistry that is focused on treating the dental pulp and root tissues of the tooth.
 Although many people shudder when hearing the words “root canal,” its notorious reputation can be set aside at Gentle Dental Care, where we provide IV sedation for a pain-free and anxiety-free procedure.
-In fact, with the use of sedation, we can often complete several different dental procedures for you in one comfortable appointment.
+In fact, with the use of sedation, we can often complete a root canal in Plainville, CT for you in one comfortable appointment.

 Signs You May Need a Root Canal